zheegaa/puzzle/README.md

-# puzzle
+# Tile puzzle
-A simple puzzle game
+A simple puzzle game.
+Click on an tile adjacent to the empty (black) tile to move it to the empty tile.
+Reconstruct the original image to solve the puzzle.